 Treatment for myocardial ischemia involves improving blood flow to the heart muscle.
-Treatment may include medications, a procedure to open blocked arteries or bypass surgery.
+Treatment may include medications, a procedure to open blocked arteries (angioplasty) or bypass surgery.

 Making heart-healthy lifestyle choices is important in treating and preventing myocardial ischemia.